alem-platform/sprint-js/story02/threshold-defender/README.md

 # Threshold Defender

-Not every number makes the cut!
+Not every number makes the cut.
 Create a function called `thresholdDefender` that filters an array of numbers, returning only those greater than a specified threshold.

 ### Example: